ubermag/ubermagutil/README.md

 ## About

-`ubermagutil` is a Python package used across [Ubermag](http://ubermag.github.io) that provides:
+`ubermagutil` is a Python package used across [Ubermag](http://ubermag.github.io).
+It provides:

-- Definition of the type-system
+- definition of the type-system and

-- Conversion of units
+- conversion of units.

 It is available on all major operating systems (Windows, MacOS, and Linux) and requires Python 3.6 or higher.